nmwsharp/geometry-central/docs/docs/surface/surface_mesh/internals.md

 ```

 !!! info "Why not pointers?"
     One potential drawback to the index-based design is that each element must store its index as well as a pointer to the underlying mesh data structure.
-For instance, the smallest possible data layout of `Halfedge` would look something like ` struct Halfedge { size_t ind; HalfedgeMesh* mesh; };`, because the `ind` is useless unless we know what arrays to index in to (e.g., to implement `next()`).
+For instance, the smallest possible data layout of `Halfedge` would look something like ` struct Halfedge { size_t ind; SurfaceMesh* mesh; };`, because the `ind` is useless unless we know what arrays to index in to (e.g., to implement `next()`).

     This extra storage could be avoided by replacing `size_t ind` with a pointer directly to memory encoding data about the halfedge.
 This design would reduce the `sizeof(Halfedge)` from 16 bytes to 8, as well as potentially avoiding some offset index instructions.
 So why don't we do that instead?